cocklebur0924/cocklebur0924.github.io/source/_posts/hello.md

 category: hello
 mathjax: false
 ---
+I am an employee of Geophysical Research & Development Center(ChengDu), BGP INC., CNPC.

-Im a graduate student at Ocean University of China.
+I graduated from the Ocean University of China in 2022.

 Welcome to my blog.

 ### About Study